Exploit Kit Definition

 Security professionals define an exploit kit/pack a bit differently, while agreeing on the general characteristics of this type of malware.

 A key characteristic of an exploit kit is the ease with which it can be used even by attackers who are not IT or security experts.
 The attacker doesn’t need to know how to create exploits to benefit from infecting systems.
 Further, an exploit pack typically provides a user-friendly web interface that helps the attacker track the infection campaign.

-Some exploit kits offer capabilities for remotely controlling the exploited system, allowing the attacker to create an Internet crimeware platform for further malicious activities.
+Some exploit kits offer capabilities for delivering payload that remotely controls the exploited system, allowing the attacker to create an Internet crimeware platform for further malicious activities.

 For an overview of the key characteristics of common exploit kits, see Mila’s Overview of Exploit Packs, which includes a spreadsheet of exploit kit features.

 Competing for Customers and Victims

 An exploit kit is a launching platform used to deliver other payload, which may include a bot, a backdoor, spyware or another type of malware.
 In this context, exploit kit authors and distributors compete for customers.